Minor in Communication

 Students who want to explore culture, imagination, and the human condition may want to consider the flexible interdisciplinary minor in humanities (HUMN), which includes courses in art, architecture, music, philosophy, theater, literature, and foreign languages.
 Because of the humanities’ rich legacy in issues of truth, knowledge, and meaning, this minor is ideal for pre-med students, pre-law students, and future educators in English, history, music, or drama.

 - 18 SCH total from the list of eligible courses that meet the following requirements:

 - 3 SCH at the 2000 level or higher in a foreign language

 - No more than 6 SCH from any single humanities prefix, including foreign languages, on the list of eligible courses

 - At least 6 SCH at the 3000 or 4000 levels

 Keep in mind that you cannot count the same class in two different places on your degree plan.
-ARTS 1203 can satisfy your visual arts requirement for the core -or- a class for the HUMN minor.
+ARTS 1203 can satisfy your Creative Arts requirement for the core -or- a class for the HUMN minor.
 It can’t do both.
-Sample Humanities Minors: